nushell/nushell.github.io/book/dataframes.md

 ───┴──────┴──────┴─────────┴────────────────────────
 ```

-As you can see, the command lists the created dataframes together with basic
+As you can see, the command shows the created dataframes together with basic
 information about them.

-And if you want to see a preview of the loaded dataframe you can do this
+And if you want to see a preview of the loaded dataframe you can send the
+dataframe variable to the stream

 ```shell
 > $df